 Are you an experienced Java developer?
-Do you love the idea of helping students find their next job?
+Do you love the idea of guiding students to a future career in java development?

 We are looking to recruit mentors with the following skills and experience